 Example 1b: The inspector determined that the licensee was using an outdated version of an operating procedure to perform a system valve/component line-up prior to start-up of an ammonium diuranate (ADU) conversion area processing system.
 Correct valve configuration was credited as an administrative IROFS in the ISA.
 Licensee procedures require personnel to verify the correct version of the procedure prior to use.
 The licensee credited procedure use and adherence and configuration management as management measures in the license application.

-The violation: The licensee failed to management measures (procedure use and adherence and configuration management) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of Part 70.61.
+The violation: The licensee failed to establish, implement, or maintain management measures (procedure use and adherence and configuration management) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of Part 70.61.

 Minor because: The procedure changes were minor or administrative; or the changes did not adversely impact the positioning or safety function of an IROFS.